Azure/ResourceModules/docs/wiki/Getting started - Scenario 1 Consume library.md

          ```PowerShell
         Publish-ModuleToPrivateBicepRegistry -TemplateFilePath "D:\ResourcesModules\modules\Microsoft.KeyVault\vaults\deploy.bicep" -ModuleVersion "0.4.740" -BicepRegistryName 'adpsxxazacrx001'  -BicepRegistryRgName 'artifact-rg'
         ```
-    As the modules to be published are more than one a script that calls the `'Publish-ModuleToPrivateBicepRegistry'` function for each of the modules can be created.
+    If you need to publish more than one module, you could use the following PowerShell script that calls the `'Publish-ModuleToUniversalArtifactsFeed'` function for each of the modules:

+         ```PowerShell
+         $modules = Get-ChildItem -Path '<pathToModulesFolder>' -Recurse -Filter 'deploy.bicep'
+         $modules.FullName | ForEach-Object -Parallel {
+            . '<pathToPublishScript>\Publish-ModuleToPrivateBicepRegistry.ps1'
+            Publish-ModuleToPrivateBicepRegistry -TemplateFilePath $_ -ModuleVersion '<moduleVersion>' -BicepRegistryName '<registryName>' -BicepRegistryRgName '<bicepRGName>' } -ThrottleLimit 4
+        ```
  1. Update your master template in order to use the new version of the published modules.

     For the [Private Bicep Registry's example in Solutions](./Solution%20creation#examples) page, supposing you have published version '0.4.740' of modules, you need to replace all the occurences of '0.4.735' with '0.4.740'.